Medication Safety Officer quarterly report (October-December 2018) on patient safety incidents: including LASA errors and MHRA alerts

 Please be aware if the ‘wrong strength’ or ‘wrong formulation’ has been selected, it is not considered a LASA error!

 The most common LASA errors reported in Quarter 4 of 2018 in the ‘wrong drug/medicine’ (28.6%) category are listed in the table below:

 The Community Pharmacy Patient Safety Group (CPPSG) also highlighted a LASA error involving similar packaging of Sereflo inhaler (fluticasone/salmeterol inhaler CFC free) in the strengths of 125mcg and 250mcg manufactured by Cipla (UK) Ltd. The outer packaging for both strengths are almost identical in colour with a difference in the darker shade of purple tones for the higher strength.

-“Thank you for alerting us to these issues….we currently investigating the Sereflo issue and will be alerting those manufacturers about their poor strength differentiation.”
+“Thank you for alerting us to these issues….we are currently investigating the Sereflo issue and will be alerting those manufacturers about their poor strength differentiation.”

 A rare yet serious LASA error

-I would also like to highlight a rare yet serious LASA error where a child was given olanzapine orodispersible tablets instead of omeprazole dispersible tablets.
+We would also like to highlight a rare yet serious LASA error where a child was given olanzapine orodispersible tablets instead of omeprazole dispersible tablets.
 This led to hospitalisation after the child displayed signs of drowsiness following ingestion of three tablets.

 Medication error category